Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Is User Member of SharePoint Group
 -----------------------------------------
-Checks if a user is a member of a specifed SharePoint group with the help of Microsoft Flow.
+Checks if a user is a member of a specifed SharePoint group with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters